 For Greater Extension Cord Safety, Buy Only UL, ETL, or CSA Approved Cords

 This all but assures that the cord meets minimum safety codes.
 It’s true that the Underwriters Laboratories (UL) approved cords better withstand the rigors of home use.
 But that UL seal does not imply cord safety always.
 That seal just means that you’re starting with a decently safe cable.
 Then, if you follow its instructions, the cord will likely stay safe for years to come.
-One of the key extension cord safety tips, is to follow to the letter, any instructions that come with the extension cord.
+One of the key safety tips, is to follow to the letter, any instructions that come with the extension cord.

 Use Extension Cords for Short Lived Jobs Only